Tree Care Tips Florida

 • Full Cleanup Included

-Guides for safe trimming, removals, storms, palms, stumps & more around Orlando
+Tree Care Tips Florida guides for safe trimming, removals, storms, palms, stumps and more around Orlando

 Proper schedule for palm trimming in Central Florida Palms

-Palm Trimming in Florida: Best Timing & Do/Don’t List
+Palm Trimming in Florida: Best Timing and Do and Don’t List

 • 6 min read

 How often should you trim palms in Orlando?
-Learn safe cuts, hurricane-season prep and what to avoid to keep your palms healthy.
+Learn safe cuts, storm-season prep, and what to avoid to keep palms healthy.
+Tree Care Tips Florida

-In Central Florida, palms respond best to conservative seasonal trims that respect the natural leaf canopy.
-Over-trimming stresses the crown and can invite pests or nutrient deficiencies.
+In Central Florida, palms do best with conservative trims that protect the crown and reduce storm hazards.

-• Target brown or broken fronds and seed pods; avoid “hurricane cuts”.
+• Remove brown/broken fronds and seed pods; avoid aggressive over-trimming.

-• Keep green fronds above the horizontal line whenever possible.
+• Keep healthy green fronds above the horizontal line when possible.

-• Disinfect tools between trees to reduce disease transfer.
+• Clean tools between trees to reduce disease transfer.

 Safe Tree Removal Checklist for Orlando Homeowners